Home/Fish/Smoked Ling

 Instructions

 1. 1.
-In a large bowl, combine the flaked smoked ling, chickpeas, cucumber, and red onion.
+In a large bowl, combine flaked smoked ling, chickpeas, diced cucumber, and chopped red onion.

 3. 3.
 Drizzle the dressing over the salad, toss gently, and serve chilled.